Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Analysis

+The proof in the EC appendix writes the residual queue as a Lindley recursion \citep{lindley1952theory} and applies the stability result of \citet{loynes1962stability}.
+It therefore establishes the existence of the stationary distribution without using $q_0^{(n)}$ or any other quantity derived under stationarity.

-Proposition \ref{prop_stability} is intuitive as it indicates that station $n$ is stable if the average number of passengers arrived within a headway is smaller than the average available capacity for each arrival vehicle (after alighting).
-From Proposition \ref{prop_hdw_distribution}, we know that a higher rate of incidents (i.e., larger $\gamma$) and higher duration of incidents (i.e., higher $\frac{1}{\theta}$) increase $\mathbb{E}[\hat{H}^{(n)}_{\text{Normal}}]$, which makes the system more likely to be unstable.
-Hence, the above result quantifies the throughput loss due to incidents.
-There are some remarks for Proposition \ref{prop_stability}.
+Proposition \ref{prop_stability} states that station $n$ is stable when the mean number of passenger arrivals within a headway is smaller than the mean available capacity of an arriving vehicle after alighting.
+Proposition \ref{prop_headway_increase} shows that a higher incident rate or a longer mean incident duration increases $\mathbb{E}[H^{(n)}_{\text{Normal}}]$ under the conditions stated there, making instability more likely.
+The result therefore quantifies the throughput loss induced by incidents.